-Our mission is to help members of our local Westfield area communities who need care and social services.
+Our mission is to help people in our area who need care and social services.

 Our goal is to be a community resource for residents in need as well as those looking for ways to give back.